brandonvinhquangle/brandonvinhquangle/README.md

 # Brandon Vinh Le

-## Software Engineer | OpenText
+## DevOps Engineer | FIXD Automotive, Inc.

-I’m currently a Back-End and DevOps Engineer with a strong foundation in cloud infrastructure, security, and automation.
-At OpenText, I’ve led the migration of legacy On-Prem products to AWS-based SaaS architectures, leveraging Terraform, Terragrunt, Helm, and Kubernetes to modernize and scale our solutions.
-I’ve also worked extensively on our authorization service, developing secure API endpoints in Python and Java to manage user access and permissions.

-In addition to back-end development, I manage CI/CD automation environments using tools like Jenkins, Rancher, and Docker, ensuring streamlined deployments and high system availability.
-As a Security Advocate, I’ve conducted static and dynamic code analyses, audits, and aligned engineering efforts with the OWASP Top 10, reinforcing security from development to deployment.

-With a background in Agile practices and experience as a Scrum Master, I’m passionate about building efficient engineering teams, writing clean, secure code, and delivering products that scale.
+I'm a DevOps & Cloud Infrastructure Engineer focused on building resilient, secure, and scalable systems in the cloud.
+My passion lies in designing clean, automated infrastructure and empowering development teams with reliable CI/CD pipelines and self-service tooling.

+I specialize in Infrastructure as Code (IaC) — building modular, reusable Terraform and Terragrunt configurations to manage everything from Kubernetes clusters to VPCs and IAM.
+At OpenText, I led a major cloud migration effort, moving on-prem applications to AWS and replacing manual infrastructure with a fully automated, Terraform-driven setup, orchestrated with Helm and Kubernetes.

+I’ve also developed secure back-end APIs for an Authorization Service in Python and Java, and automated deployment pipelines with Jenkins, GitLab CI, and Docker.
+These efforts have accelerated releases and improved system consistency across environments.

+As a Security Advocate, I enforce secure coding and deployment practices using static/dynamic analysis tools, aligned with the OWASP Top 10.
+I also served as a Scrum Master, helping teams move fast without compromising quality or safety.

+I take pride in crafting infrastructure that's modular, version-controlled, and built to scale, whether provisioning cloud-native platforms or optimizing pipelines from code to production.

 ### About Me:
 - 🌍  I'm based in Utah